 In the near future Europe will face significant shortages of health workers.
 Demand, need and supply of the health workforce are influenced by multiple factors like ageing population, ageing workforce, rising care use and rising costs in a context of budget constraints.

-The Joint Action on health workforce planning and forecasting (from here onwards ‘JA’) aims to improve health workforce planning and forecasting mechanisms, which are recognized as crucial to support evidence based policy and to tackle expected HWF shortages.
-In particular the improvement of data collections and methodologies in Member States are expected to improve through participation in the JA.
+The Joint Action (JA) on health workforce planning and forecasting aimed to improve health workforce planning and forecasting mechanisms, which are recognised as crucial to support evidence based policy and to tackle expected HWF shortages.

 EHMA’s role in the project: knowledge broker network

-EHMA is co-work package leader of the dissemination strand of the Action.
-The main responsibility of the Association is to setup and coordinate the network of knowledge brokers.
-The network of these knowledge brokers will support the Joint Action and in-country developments related to health workforce forecasting and planning by:
+EHMA was co-work package leader of the dissemination strand of the Action.
+The main responsibility was to setup and coordinate the network of knowledge brokers.
+The network supported the Joint Action and in-country developments related to health workforce forecasting and planning by:

 - Acting as source of information to the Joint Action (e.g. the stakeholders analysis);

 - Disseminating of JAs outputs and results;